aleks-qq/DiceThrower/README.md

 The view, where the updating of graphics happens.
 > - Registering the Controller
 > - Initializing graphic components
-> - setting Jlabel results
+> - Setting Jlabel results
-> - updating the dice picture.
+> - Updating the dice picture

 #### Model
 Model of the dice.
-Keeps count of number of rolls and returns the value between 1-6 to the view
+Keeps count of number of rolls and returns the value between 1-6 to the view.

 #### Other stuff
 I've also added a custom object: **NumericTextField** which is a subclass of the JTextField-class.
 The JTextField wasn't good enough for me, since it doesn't handle numbers all that well, which is quite fundamental in this program.